caspervonb/caspervonb.github.bak/_posts/2015-03-03-overview-javascript-2015.markdown

 ### Iterators
-Iterators allow iteration over arbitrary objects, while this is not strictly a language feature, rather a protocol/pattern. any object can be an iterator as long as it defines a `next()` method, any object can be iterable as long as it defines  an ` @@iterator` method, e.g via `Symbol.iterator`.
+Iterators allow iteration over arbitrary objects, while this by itself is not strictly a language feature, rather a protocol/pattern that is implemented by the core library, it does tie into other language features such as generators and for-for.

+The iterator protocol takes the following form, any object can be an iterator as long as it defines a `next()` method.

+Any object can be iterable as long as it defines  an ` @@iterator` method, e.g via `Symbol.iterator`.

 ```js
 function RangeIterator(min, max) {